 The license to use the DeepL Pro Translator is a Single-User Licence.

 In the event that Customer has acquired an IP Access license, DeepL shall ensure that all requests to www.deepl.com from the authorised area to be provided by Customer will automatically be directed to the DeepL Pro Translator.
-In this case, no administration or login of individual users is required and restrictions of Single-User Licenses do not apply.
+In this case, no administration or login of individual users is required, and restrictions of Single-User Licenses do not apply.
+DeepL is not responsible for ensuring access to the website www.deepl.com from the IP area of the Customer.

-DeepL shall provide an annual average of 97% uptime availability for those Products that are subject to charges.
-The availability calculation excludes any downtime for planned maintenance work as well as service interruptions which are beyond DeepL’s control, including but not limited to short-term and undue increase in the number of translation Requests by Customer which requires an unplanned increase in system capacity.
+DeepL shall provide an annual average of 97% uptime availability for the fee-based Products.
+The availability calculation excludes any downtime for planned maintenance work as well as service interruptions which are beyond DeepL’s control, including but not limited to short-term and undue increase in the number of translation requests by Customer which requires an unplanned increase in system capacity.

 Subject to the exceptions in Section 4.1, availability shall be calculated as the number of hours the services of the Products are functional, divided by the total number of hours within the respective calendar year.